Home and Hospital Teaching – Frequently Asked Questions

 Howard County students are eligible for Home and Hospital teaching when it is determined by a physician or certified psychologist that the student has a physical or emotional disability serious enough to preclude school attendance or a chronic health impairment that causes the student to be absent at least 20% of the time.

-If my child is hospitalized in Howard County, how will the Howard County School System provide for his or her education?
+If my child is hospitalized, how will the Howard County Public School System provide for his or her education?

 If my child were on home/hospital teaching for any part of the year who determines his or her grades?